COVID-19 guidance from Back to Life

 We ideally need to have one set of Full PPE equipment for demo.
 For practice, candidates will require NON AGP PPE plastic aprons, gloves, masks (FRSM and FFP3), eye protection.)

-Please note: the venue will need to be large enough to maintain social distancing for the lecture element and must have handwashing facilities, alcohol hand gel and surface wipes must be available.
+Please note: At this time we are asking our clients to provide the non-AGP PPE for use in the training sessions.
+The venue also needs to be large enough to maintain social distancing for any lecture elements and must also have handwashing facilities, alcohol hand gel and surface wipes available.

 Any candidate who is feeling unwell, has a fever or cough or if they have been in contact with others displaying symptoms, they must not attend.